Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_esp8266_nodemcu.md

 - Have the latest [Arduino IDE](https://www.arduino.cc/en/Main/Software) installed.
 - Have one of the following interfaces to your Azure IoT Hub set up:
   - [Azure Command Line Interface](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) utility installed, along with the [Azure IoT CLI extension](https://github.com/Azure/azure-iot-cli-extension).
-A list of all the Azure IoT CLI extension commands can be found [here](https://docs.microsoft.com/cli/azure/iot?view=azure-cli-latest).

     ```bash
     $ curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
     $ az extension add --name azure-iot
     ```

+    A list of all the Azure IoT CLI extension commands can be found [here](https://docs.microsoft.com/cli/azure/iot?view=azure-cli-latest).

   - The most recent version of [Azure IoT Explorer](https://github.com/Azure/azure-iot-explorer/releases) installed.
-More instruction on its usage can be found (more instructions can be found [here](https://docs.microsoft.com/azure/iot-pnp/howto-use-iot-explorer).
+More instruction on its usage can be found [here](https://docs.microsoft.com/azure/iot-pnp/howto-use-iot-explorer).

   NOTE: This sample demonstrates use of the CLI and does NOT demonstrate use of the Azure IoT Explorer.

 ## Setup and Run Instructions